 The finish of the colour can also influence the price, such as woodgrain.
 Our Ultimate Rose sash window can be finished with a chalk matt finish that resembles the traditional appearance of painted timber – without any additional costs.

 Other Customisation Options

-Optional extras are certain to incur extra cost on top of your sash windows should you choose to go from them.
+Optional extras are likely to incur extra cost on top of your sash windows, should you choose to go from them.
 For example, if you are looking for sash window arches, expect to pay an additional £500 on top of your sash window prices per window.
 The internal finish of your sash windows can influence your costs as well.
 For example, fancy timber architraves will naturally increase the cost.

-Sash Window Prices Online
+Sash Window Costs Online

-As we have explained, without knowing exactly what each homeowner’s needs and preferences are, it is difficult to give a single one-size-fits-all price.
-Therefore, we recommend using our online sash building tool to get a better idea of your sash window prices.
+As we have explained, without knowing exactly what each homeowner’s needs and preferences are, it isn’t easy to give a single one size fits all price.
+Therefore, we recommend using our online sash building tool to understand your sash window costs better.

 Our tool allows you to select the size, colour and optional extras you may want.
 From here, we can put you in touch with your local Approved Installer, who will be able to give you a quote based on your precise needs.